 Transport zones define the span of a virtual network (segment) across hosts or clusters.
 Transport zones dictate which ESXi hosts and which virtual machines can participate in the use of a particular network.

-Edge nodes are service appliances with pools of capacity, dedicated to running network services that cannot be distributed to the hypervisors.
-Edge nodes can be viewed as empty containers when they are first deployed.
-Centralized services like North/South routing or Stateful NAT which require the SR component of logical routers to run on the Edge node.
-The Edge node is also a transport node just like compute nodes in NSX-T. Similar to a compute node, it can connect to more than one transport zone.
-The Edge node typically connects to one for overlay and other for North/South peering with external devices.
+Edge Nodes are service appliances with pools of capacity, dedicated to running network services that cannot be distributed to the hypervisors.
+Edge Nodes can be viewed as empty containers when they are first deployed.
+Centralized services such as north-south routing or Stateful NAT require the SR component of logical routers to run on the Edge Node.
+The Edge Node is also a transport node just like compute nodes in NSX-T. Similar to a compute node, it can connect to more than one transport zone.
+The Edge Node typically connects to one for overlay and other for north-south peering with external devices.

 An Edge cluster is a group of Edge transport nodes that provides scale out, redundant, and high-throughput gateway functionality for logical networks.
 An NSX-T Edge cluster does not have a one-to-one relationship with a VxRail cluster.
 NSX-T Edge clusters can be distributed across multiple VxRail clusters.

 The NSX-T firewall is delivered as part of a distributed platform that offers ubiquitous enforcement, scalability, line rate performance, multi-hypervisor support, and API-driven orchestration.
 NSX-T distributed firewall provides stateful protection of the workload at the vNIC level.
 DFW enforcement occurs in the hypervisor kernel, helping to deliver microsegmentation.
 Uniform security policy model for on-premises and cloud deployment support multi-hypervisor (that is, ESXi and KVM) and multi-workload, with a level of granularity down to VM and container attributes.